k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/05_commonDB_quiz.md

 To create a new Reference Table, you need to:

-A: Create a new reference table and its population from Fabric Studio.
+A: Create a new reference table and its population in the LU section.

-B: Use SQL statements from Fabric Runtime.
+B: Create a table in the Reference folder of the Studio.

 C: Create